eliseprts/wp-custom-theme/README.md

 ## Learning Objectives

-* Build a custom WordPress theme
+* Understand how to build a custom WordPress theme
 * Install WordPress locally
 * Manage the files needed to build a theme
 * Understand the logic used by WordPress to load the theme files